mannubaveja007/SomSec/README.md

 ## Acknowledgments

-- Together AI for providing the AI model
+- Google for providing the Gemini AI model
+- Somnia network for the innovative blockchain platform
 - OpenZeppelin for smart contract security best practices
-- The Ethereum community for valuable feedback and testing
+- The blockchain community for valuable feedback and testing